 WEN 6552T 13 in.
 15 Amp 3-Blade Benchtop Corded Thickness Planer

-Wen has one of the more popular models on this list for 2020, with a 13-inch thickness planer that’s perfectly portable and still includes three powerful blades in the cutting head for the best results every single time.
+Wen has one of the more popular models on this list, with a 13-inch thickness planer that’s perfectly portable and still includes three powerful blades in the cutting head for the best results every single time.
 It also comes with an onboard removal gauge that advises on cutting depth and ensures that you have the ideal setting before you cut.
 You can fine-tune the depth down to the 1/64th of an inch, as well.

 This planer is portable but it also includes mounting holes if you choose to mount it to your benchtop.
 It also has a safety key built into the power switch to ensure no errant power ups when you aren’t using the planer and the carrying handles on the side make it easy to move around.
 The cutter is adjusted with the handy crank handle on the top and the dust port ensures that your planer isn’t filled with sawdust.